New for 2019, every event in the EWS framework will be graded so you know before you enter exactly what the course is going to ask of you!

 In order to make sure novices aren't overwhlemed or put in dangerous situations, and to make sure that experts don't get the challenge they expect, we hope this grading system will be used worldwide to help signpost all racers and potential racers to the best event for them.
 After all, as the top of the sport continues to push boundaries, we want to make sure there is still accessibilty at entry level events.

 Our goal at the Enduro World Series is not only to push forwards the highest level of international racing but also to make sure the foundations of the sport are strong.
 Following our launch in 2013, we promptly added a fair and transparent Qualification structure to the series, allowing riders to find their way to the very top of the sport.
-Our rulebook too has always been open-source and we have countries from Honduras to Hungary use our rules to help develop their own enduro racing scene.
+Our rulebook too has always been open-source and countries from Honduras to Hungary use our rules to help develop their own enduro racing scene.

-But, as the top of the sport moves upwards, it's important to clearly signpost riders to a race at their own level.
+As the top of the sport moves upwards, it's important to clearly signpost riders to a race at their own level.
 We want everyone to join in and race in an environment that is suited to their ability.
 So, for 2019 we have created a new Event Grading System that allows competitors to identify the event that will best suit them.

 The bars signify the physical difficulty in climbing or distance.

 1 Bar: Physically easy, possibly shuttles or a chairlift or a flat course.
 Less than 800 meters climbing OR under 25km long

 2 Bars: Between 800 and 1200m of climbing in the day OR between 25 and 40km of distance

 3 Bars: Much harder, an event graded with 3 bars will be strong undertaking.
 Expect between 40 and 55km OR up to 1600 meters of climbing